Louis XV: Government of the Duke of Bourbon (1723–1726)

 On 15 June 1722, as Louis approached his thirteenth birthday, the year of his majority, he left Paris and moved back to Versailles, where he had happy memories of his childhood, but where he was far from the reach of public opinion.
 On 25 October, Louis was crowned King at the Cathedral of Reims.
 On 15 February 1723, the king's majority was declared by the Parlement of Paris, officially ending the regency.
 Philippe continued to manage the government, and took the title of Prime Minister in August 1723, but while visiting his mistress, far from the court and medical care, he died in December of the same year.
 Following the advice of his preceptor Fleury, Louis XV appointed his cousin Louis Henri, Duke of Bourbon, to replace the late Duke of Orléans as prime minister.

 Marriage and children

+Before his ascension, he was engaged to Infanta Mariana Victoria, and when the regent died, the royal court knew it was too early for the Infanta to have children early, so the engagement was called off and was sent back to Spain.

 One of the first priorities of the Duke of Bourbon was to find a bride for the King, to assure the continuity of the monarchy, and especially to prevent the succession to the throne of the Orléans branch of the family, the rivals of his branch.
 A list of 99 princesses was prepared, among them being Princess Anne of Great Britain, Barbara of Portugal, Princess Charlotte Amalie of Denmark, Elisabeth Therese of Lorraine, Enrichetta d'Este and the Duke's own sisters Henriette Louise de Bourbon and Élisabeth Alexandrine de Bourbon.
 In the end, the 21-year-old Marie Leszczyńska, daughter of Stanislaus I, the deposed king of Poland, was chosen.
+The others on the list along with Marie would either marry or stay unmarried.
+This is what would happen next: